techqueria/website/content/supporters/calendly.md

 In exchange, Techqueria will

-- provide your company a marketing package worth financial contribution in value
+- provide your company a partnership worth financial contribution in value
 - showcase your company under "Software Sponsors" on the Supporters page